Male gynaecomastia or man boobs is a common condition that as suggested affects males. Dr Gavin Chan, discusses in the video above.

 Gynaecomastia (man boobs) Before and After Case Study 1

-This man presented to The Victorian Cosmetic Institute concerned with the size of his chest.
+This man presented to The Victorian Cosmetic Institute concerned with his chest size.
 He has noticed this problem since his teenage years, and despite dieting and exercising, he has been unable to change the size of his chest.
-Even at his lightest weight, the problem still existed.
-He has been quite self conscious about his chest area, and it has limited the types of clothes that he feels he can wear confidently.

-Blood tests performed showed no underlying hormonal imbalances or abnormalities, and an ultrasound of the chest showed fatty tissue only.
+Blood tests showed no underlying hormonal imbalances or abnormalities, and a chest ultrasound showed only fatty tissue.

 Gynaecomastia (man boobs) Before and After Case Study 2